Building an app as a non-technical person is quite hard, right?

 However, if you know that you:

-There are a few things to consider while talking with an outsourcing company to build an app as a non-technical person, like:
+If this description fits you, there are a few things to consider while talking with an outsourcing company to build an app as a non-technical person, like:

 Working with a software development company isn’t cheap.